 2. Use social media as a training resource.

 This is two-fold.
 You want to train new employees about your social media policies from the get-go.
 But you should also leverage social media to train employees on platforms they are active on.

 A YouTube training channel is one example - you can create short training videos and upload them for staff to watch.
 But you can also create a simple FaceBook group specifically for training and Q&A. Why?
 Everyone is on Facebook.

 Rather than forcing people to change their behavior, work with it.
 Facebook groups can be set to private and can work great as long as a resource for interacting with new employees.
 In fact, Facebook uses groups to train their own employees.

 You don’t have to be a huge company to use social media as a training resource.
 It's free.
 If your new employees are millennials, consider using new social media platforms like Periscope to connect.

-But the sad fact is, most companies spend more money on coffee than training.
-If the goal is to have a high performing work force, we need to spend the resources to develop employees.
-Aligning resources to goals is strategy.
+The sad fact is, most companies spend more money on coffee than training.
+If the goal is to have a high performing workforce, we need to spend the resources to develop employees.
+Aligning resources to goals is the strategy.

 Now, if you allocate more resources to training, you can be sure someone will want to see measurable benefits - as they should.
 As business legend Peter Drucker said, "what gets measured gets managed."

 So, set goals, and create a simple measurement process for your training so you can see the results.